 Critical Illness cover is a prime example of this.
 All insurers cover different medical conditions to different levels of severity.
 Which is best?

 At Vita, we use a helpful tool called 'CI Expert' which will review all insurers policy wording and calculate which one would give you the best chance of being able to make a claim for a person or your age, gender and smoker status.
 We can even compare it against your existing cover and see how new policies compare in their definition and policy wording.

 A prime example of how insurers can differ is on diagnosis of a 'Benign Brain Tumor'.
 Covered by most insurers you may think that getting diagnosed with it means your policy will payout, right?
 Wrong.

 Some insurers will pay upon diagnosis, others will only payout if the tumor is fully removed (which only happens in around 28% of diagnosis').

 It's really important that you get advice from an Adviser about the differences in the cover that's available.
 Cheapest doesn't always mean best.
 Our Advisers can carry out a full assessments of your family set up to ensure the policy is tailored to your needs to give you the best chance of being able to make a claim when you may need it most.

 If you have a policy in place at the moment, let us review it for you and make sure it's still fit for purpose.
 Changes in your family set up, your residential status, occupation and financial situation will all have a bearing as to the cover you need.

-As much as I loved my little mini, it wouldn't be suitable for me now that I'm married and have two children.
+As much as I loved my little mini, it wouldn't be suitable for me now that I'm married and have three children.
 I still live in Wales.
 It still rains a lot.
 Make sure your cover is still fit for purpose - get it reviewed.